ps428/user-module-nodeJS/README.md

 # User Module

+It is a reusable User Module project made in Node and Express JS with MySQL as supported database.

 ## Features
-It is a reusable User Module project made in Node and Express JS with MySQL as supported Database.
 The project features:
 1. User Authorization middleware with JWT token.
 2. Using bcrypt to encrypt the passwords (completely customizable as per need).
 3. Storing user sessions in a seperate table.